 Floating Debris Boom: How to Choose the Right Model

-Floating booms, for sale by GEI Works, are available in a wide variety of styles, allowing you to select the model that will best fit your environment and requirements.
-As the manufacturer, GEI Works can help to address your emergency response situation by providing innovative and site-specific solutions, and affordable custom options as needed.
+Floating booms, for sale by Fire Suppression Tank, are available in a wide variety of styles, allowing you to select the model that will best fit your environment and requirements.
+As the manufacturer, Fire Suppression Tank can help to address your emergency response situation by providing innovative and site-specific solutions, and affordable custom options as needed.
 Our representatives can also help with any questions.
 While our standard floating debris boom is our most common option for wildfire debris containment, we offer additional models depending on the situation.

 Types of Debris Boom